Housing for rabbits

 Wendy houses and sheds for your rabbits

-A Wendy house or shed attached to a run is a great option as they're taller than a hutch and offer a bit more shelter for your rabbits.
+A shed or large children's playhouse attached to a run is a great option as they're taller than a hutch and offer a bit more shelter for your rabbits.
 The overall floor space still needs to be a minimum of 12 square feet.
-The attached run will also need to be at least three meters by two meters, by one meter high.
+The attached run will also need to be at least three metres by two metres, by one metre high.

 You'll also need to ensure there's enough ventilation in the shed.
 Some minor adjustments will mean your rabbits get enough air and it does not get too hot.